-What is the Cloud?
+What is the cloud?

-If you’re wondering, “How does cloud computing work?”, you might try thinking about how you use your local utilities.
-For example, when you use electricity, you pay based on the amount of electricity you are drawing.
+If you’re wondering “How does cloud computing work?” you might try thinking about how you use your local utilities.
+For example, when you use electricity, you pay a monthly bill that is based on the amount of electricity you are drawing.

 One of the major advantages of a product like SAAS is the ease with which your software can be updated.
 Under a traditional model, software is installed on an individual basis on your various office computers.
 When that software becomes out-of-date, you either need to go through time-consuming installations or updates, or purchase a new software package.

 A key characteristic of cloud computing is agility.
 In a typical setting, increased demand on your internal IT infrastructure can require the addition of servers and increasing complexity of your network.
 In a cloud setting, your cloud provider can allocate resources based on demand, and easily ramp up or down on an as-needed basis.

 Another big advantage of cloud technology is that users can access their information from anywhere there is an internet connection.
-Not only does this increase convenience for telecommuters, out-bound sales professionals, and convention-happy CEOs, but it increases the ease with which your team can collaborate with outside consultants, graphic designers, and business partners.
-In this way, your own company becomes more agile as you can ramp your own capacity up or down, depending on customer demand.
-So, you can really start to see how this technology can influence the performance of even the smallest organization.
+This is super convenient for telecommuters, out-bound sales professionals, and jet-setting CEOs.
+It also increases the ease with which your team can collaborate with outside consultants, freelancers, business partners, and even your own remote team members.

 There is no cookie-cutter solution for companies considering a move to the cloud.
-In some cases, business are comfortable moving 100% to the cloud.
+In some cases, businesses are comfortable moving 100% to the cloud.
 In other cases, a hybrid model is more appropriate, whereby the company maintains internal servers while also utilizing the benefits of the cloud.
 This option keeps sufficient redundancy to ensure the highest levels of security and constant access no matter what the status of your internet connection.

 Here is a list of cloud-related services we currently offer.